 5. Scanner Resolution

-Unless you use a printer to strictly print, a multifunction printer which combines a bevy of functions like copier, scanner, printer seems to be the best bet.
+Unless you use a printer to strictly print, a multifunction printer (like the Samsung M2885FW) which combines a bevy of functions like copier, scanner, printer seems to be the best bet.
 And if you opt for one, it’s highly essential that you check for the resolution of the scanner.

 The resolution of 1200 x 600 is the minimum requirement for a good quality print.

 However, if you want your printer to chuck out high-quality prints, the resolution should hover around 4800 x 4800.